steven2303/UdacityAWSMachineLearning/Project1/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-Post hyperparameter tuning, the WeightedEnsemble_L3 model's score improved to -30.347579 from -52.796196.
+After experimenting with different hyperparameters, the model's performance improved significantly.
+The top model, **WeightedEnsemble_L3**, achieved a score of -30.347579, which is a marked improvement over the previous best score of -52.796196.

 This improvement can be attributed to several factors related to hyperparameter tuning: